Robocup-simplus/simplus_vrep/README.md

 - The ability to serve from fundamentals to higher complexity concepts,
 - Easy transition to research-based platforms from educational-focused platform

-After lots of investigations the team decided to work on V-REP from the three selected platforms: V-REP, Webot, and Gazebo.
+After lots of investigations the team decided to work based on **V-REP** from the three selected platforms: V-REP, Webot, and Gazebo.
 V-REP provides a free license for educational purposes and accepts seven programming languages.

 ## Developed Structure